lazyhacker/getgo/README.md

 ### Pre-built Binaries

-Pre-built binaries are available in the releases section or it can be built if you already have Go installed:
+Pre-built binaries are available in the Releases section or be built from source if you already have Go installed:

 `go get lazyhacker.dev/getgo`